actualrayy/AWS-Cloud-Security-Monitoring-Lab/README.md

 # AWS Cloud Security & Purple Team Automation Lab

 I built this lab to get hands-on experience with Infrastructure as Code (IaC) and cloud security monitoring on AWS.
-I started by building a small AWS environment with Terraform, then used it to simulate different security-related activities and see how they appeared in AWS telemetry.

-I later extended the lab with EventBridge and a Python Lambda function so that selected security events could trigger an automated response.
+I started by building a small AWS environment with Terraform, then used it to simulate different security-related activities and see how they appeared from the Blue Team perspective.
+I later extended the lab with Amazon EventBridge and a Python Lambda function so that selected security events could trigger an automated response.

 The overall goal was to understand the workflow from both sides: